zhanshanwang/namada-trusted-setup-claimer/README.md

-# Namada Trusted Setup Claimer
+cargo run# Namada Trusted Setup Claimer

 CLI util to sign arbitrary messages with.
 The signing keys are obtained from Namada's trusted setup ceremony.